kevinstana/distributed/README.md

-Project for Distributed Systems course
+Project for the Distributed Systems course
 =======
 # distributed
 Project for Distributed Systems course